project-sunbird/sunbird-devops/Installation.md

 ##### Others
 Not automated as of now but you are free to contribute back!
 #### Manual
 Get 2 servers and prepare to get your hands dirty when needed.
+The automated setup goes all the way.

 ### Step 2: Setup
 We will be setting up the `db-server` first and then configure and setup the `application-server`.